 Long menstrual cycle: why does it last longer?

 The average menstrual cycle lasts 28 days.
-However, its length can vary from one woman to another l, and even according to the different phases of a person's life.
-The 28-day average for a menstrual cycle is, as we say, just an average; some women have a much longer cycle.
+But its length can vary from one woman to another, and even according to the different phases of a person's life.
+The 28-day average for a menstrual cycle is, as said, only an average; some women have a much longer cycle.

 What is a menstrual cycle?

 The menstrual cycle is made up of four phases.
-The first is the period of periodsalso known as menstruation.
+The first is menstruation.
 This is the first part of the female cycle.
-During this period, which lasts from 4 to 7 days on average, depending on the woman, the uterine lining (the endometrium) disintegrates.
+During this period, which lasts an average of 4 to 7 days depending on the woman, the uterine lining (the endometrium) disintegrates.
 It is evacuated in the form of bleeding, through the vagina if fertilization has not taken place.

 After menstruation comes the follicular phase.
 This is when the body prepares for a possible pregnancy.
-Under the action of estrogen, the endometrium gradually fills with blood, swells and is ready for implantation.
+Under the action of estrogen, the endometrium gradually fills with blood, swelling and becoming ready for implantation.

-Then, after ovulation, comes the period of the luteal phase.
-During this period, the ovarian follicle transforms into a "corpus luteum".
+After ovulation comes the luteal phase.
+During this period, the ovarian follicle transforms into thecorpus luteum.
 This corpus luteum releases estrogen and progesterone into the bloodstream.
 This prepares the endometrium to receive a fertilized egg, andaccompanies the development of nidation until the baby is born.
-SIf fertilization does not take place, the ovum decomposes and is evacuated.
+If, on the other hand, fertilization does not occur, the ovum decomposes and is evacuated.
 The luteal phase always lasts 14 days, unlike the follicular phase, which can vary in length.

-Why do we talk about a long menstrual cycle?
+Why is it called a long menstrual cycle?

 A menstrual cycle is considered long when it lasts more than 35 days.
 If your cycle lasts 40, 45 or even more days, then it's considered a long menstrual cycle.

-No matter how long your cycle lasts, the luteal phase always lasts 14 days
+However long your cycle lasts, the luteal phase always lasts 14 days.

 How long does a menstrual cycle usually last?

-The length of the menstrual cycle is calculated from the 1st day of menstruation to the day before the next first day of periods.
-Some women also have irregular cycles, meaning that the duration will vary from one lcycle to the next.
+The length of a menstrual cycle is calculated from the 1st day of menstruation to the day before the next first day of menstruation.
+Some women also have irregular cycles, meaning that the duration will vary from one cycle to the next.

 A long cycle lasts more than 35 days, while a short cycle lasts less than 21 days.
-You can use a cycle calculator periods application to calculate the length of your cycle, and thus determine your menstrual calendar !
+You can use a period app to calculate the length of your cycle, and thus determine your menstrual calendar !
 This will help you avoid unexpected bleeding!

 What causes a long menstrual cycle?

-Long menstrual cycles can have several causes. l
+Long menstrual cycles can have a number of causes:

 Hormonal changes

-Hormonal changes, such as those you may experience when taking or stopping hormonal contraceptives such as the contraceptive pill or the hormonal IUD.
-When you stop taking this type of contraception, it can take several months for your cycle to regulate itself and return to normal.
+Hormonal changes, such as those associated with taking or stopping hormonal contraceptives like the contraceptive pill or the hormonal IUD.
+When you stop using this type of contraception, it can take several months for your cycle to regulate itself and return to normal.

-Lage and the onset of menopause, with all its hormonal hormonal imbalances can also lead to longer or more irregular cycles.
+Age and the onset of menopause, with all its associated hormonal imbalances can also lead to longer or more irregular cycles.

 Environmental and lifestyle factors

 Lifestyle also plays a role in cycle length.
 For example, excessive or intense exercise will reduce estrogen levels.
-The production of this sex hormone is directly linked to body fat, so if you lose weight (body fat), estrogen production can tend to drop, resulting in longer, more irregular cycles and sometimes even an absence of menstruation. absence of periods (also known as secondary amenorrhea).
+The production of this sex hormone is directly linked to body fat, so if you lose weight (body fat), estrogen production can tend to drop, leading to longer, more irregular cycles and sometimes even an absence of menstruation (also known as secondary amenorrhea).

 Of course, this doesn't mean you should stop practising sport!